 The ACT on Alzheimer’s® Dementia Friendly @ Work training is a one hour educational session for staff of business and service organizations, as well as other community settings.
-The training focuses on understanding dementia and taking action to create an environment that is safe, respectful, and welcoming for people living with dementia.
+The training focuses on understanding dementia, communication tips and taking action to create an environment that is safe, respectful, and welcoming for people living with dementia.

-More than 90,000 Minnesotans age 65+ are living with Alzheimer’s.
-It’s projected that Alzheimer’s cases and other dementias will triple by 2050.
+More than 100,000 Minnesotans have dementia or a related disorder.
+It’s projected that the number of Alzheimer’s cases and other dementias will triple by 2050.
 These numbers directly impact family members, friends, neighbors, co-workers, colleagues, clients, and customers.

 - Learn what dementia is and some Alzheimer’s facts

 - Recognize the early signs of Alzheimer's